2026 AVCOE Best Squad Competition

 |0

-This work, 2026 AVCOE Best Squad Competition [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2026 AVCOE Best Squad Competition [Image 2 of 2], by Kelly Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.